Wojo's Pigskin Picks: Wolverines, Spartans need more pop in their offense

-Wojo, Chengelis, Charboneau preview the UM-Maryland and MSU-Northwestern games this weekend.
-The Detroit News
+Bob Wojnowski, Angelique S. Chengelis and Matt Charboneau preview the UM-Maryland and MSU-Northwestern games this weekend.
+The Detroit News, The Detroit News

 It’s nice that Jim Harbaugh proudly emulates his tough-minded mentor, Bo Schembechler.
 And it’s touching that Mark Dantonio proudly emulates his tough tattoo-minded mentor, Jim Tressel.